dhivans/dhivans.github.io/_posts/2024-10-01-Home-Assistant.md

 Using Raspberry Pi Imager was straightforward and the rest fo the steps went pretty well.
 For my network i requried the raspberry pis mac address and had to use wifi and i didnt have access to the router.

 ### Obtaining MAC Address
-To connect the home assistant to my netowrk i require its mac address. to obtain this mac address the command ```network info``` this will display the mac address for the wlan0 (wireless) and eth0 (ethernet) along with ipaddresses
+To connect the home assistant to my netowrk i require its mac address.
+To obtain this mac address the command ```network info``` will display the mac address for the wlan0 (wireless) and eth0 (ethernet) along with ipaddresses

 ### Connecting to Wifi
 I used the command ```login``` and ```nmcli device wifi connect “YOUR_SSID” password “YOUR_WIFI_PASSWORD”``` to connect to my wifi network.